 Statement of Additional Information: The Funds' SAI provides additional details about the investments of the Funds and certain other additional information.
-A current SAI dated February 6, 2023, as supplemented from time to time, is on file with the SEC and is herein incorporated by reference into this Prospectus.
+A current SAI dated May 30, 2025, as supplemented from time to time, is on file with the SEC and is herein incorporated by reference into this Prospectus.
 It is legally considered a part of this Prospectus.

-Annual/Semi-Annual Reports: Additional information about the Funds' investments will be available in the Funds' annual and semiannual reports to shareholders.
-In the annual report you will find a discussion of the market conditions and investment strategies that significantly affected the Funds' performance after the first fiscal year the Funds are in operation.
+Annual/Semi-Annual Reports: Additional information about each Fund's investments is available in the Funds' annual and semiannual reports to shareholders and in Form N-CSR.
+In the annual report you will find a discussion of the market conditions and investment strategies that significantly affected each Fund's performance during the Fund's prior fiscal year or period.
+In Form N-CSR, you will find the Fund's annual and semi-annual financial statements.

-When available, you can obtain free copies of these documents, request other information or make general inquiries about the Fund by contacting the Fund at Return Stacked ETFs, c/o U.S. Bank Global Fund Services, P.O.
+You can obtain free copies of these documents, request other information or make general inquiries about the Funds by contacting the Funds at Return Stacked[®] ETFs, c/o U.S. Bank Global Fund Services, P.O.
 Box 701, Milwaukee, Wisconsin 53201-0701 or calling (844) 737-3001.